DanielB59FS/DanielB59FS/README.md

 - 👋 Hi, I’m Daniel B. (@DanielB59FS)
 - 👀 I’m interested in: Software, Gaming, cryptography, and more.
-- 🌱 I’m currently a student at Full Sail University, Florida US, enrolled in the Game Development program.
+- 🌱 I’m a graduate B.Sc.
+Game Developer of Full Sail University, Florida United States.
 - 🌱 I’m Also a graduate B.Sc.
 Software Engineer of Shenkar College of Engineering and Design, Ramat Gan Israel, with a Cyber major.
 - 💞️ I’m looking for remote work in the Game development industry, and to collaborate on any interesting projects relevant to my expertise.
 - :atom: Access to private repositories will be given per request.